feiticeir0/ai-candy-dispenser/Arduino/readme.md

 ## :electric_plug: Multitasking with FreeRTOS on the ESP32-S3

-This project leverages the power of the ESP32-S3's dual-core architecture and the built-in FreeRTOS real-time operating system to run multiple tasks simultaneously with great efficiency.
+We use the power of the ESP32-S3's dual-core architecture and the built-in FreeRTOS real-time operating system to run multiple tasks simultaneously.

 We use parallel tasks (xTaskCreatePinnedToCore) to separate the application's logic into well-defined states.
-This ensures smooth visual animations, real-time audio processing, and fast interaction response, even under constrained hardware.

 ### :dart: Main tasks:
 ```